paolobrasolin/blog/_posts/2014-09-03-elementary-properties-of-simplicial-gaskets.md

 ---
-title: Elementary properties of simplicial gaskets
 latex: mathjax
 language: en
+title: Elementary properties of simplicial gaskets
 excerpt: >
   Let's consider some geometric characteristics of a straightforward generalization of Sierpiński gaskets!
 Nothing fancy, just napkin computations.
 ---

-# Elementary properties of simplicial gaskets

-Let's consider some geometric characteristics of a straightforward generalization of Sierpiński gaskets!
-Nothing fancy, just napkin computations.

 Let `$\Delta^n_0$` be the regular `$n$`-simplex of side length `$s$`.
 We define `$\Delta^n_{i+1}$` as the simplicial complex given by `$(n+1)$`